How to Ground Yourself

 What does all this mean for humans?
 As bioelectric living beings, we too need to feel this grounded connection to the earth.
 Amongst one of the groundbreaking revelations provided by the University of Arizona was the discovery that electrical currents transmitted from the earth increase electrical charges, emitting electrons that neutralize disease and inflammation.
 Simply put, when our skin comes into contact with the ground, the molecules in our bodies receive an extra boost of vital energy.

-“Emerging evidence shows that contact with the Earth—whether being outside barefoot or indoors connected to grounded conductive systems—may be a simple, natural, and yet profoundly effective environmental strategy against chronic stress, ANS dysfunction, inflammation, pain, poor sleep, disturbed HRV, hypercoagulable blood, and many common health disorders, including cardiovascular disease.” – Dr. Frank Sinatra, Research from the Journal of Environmental and Public Health.
+“Emerging evidence shows that contact with the Earth—whether being outside barefoot or indoors connected to grounded conductive systems—may be a simple, natural, and yet profoundly effective environmental strategy against chronic stress, ANS dysfunction, inflammation, pain, poor sleep, disturbed HRV, hypercoagulable blood, and many common health disorders, including cardiovascular disease.” – Dr. Stephen Sinatra, Research from the Journal of Environmental and Public Health.

 According to Dr. Sinatra and other experts in the field, that’s not all the earth’s energy has to offer.
 Not only can our bodies be healed by this vibratory connection, but the currents emitting from the earth can also counteract and deflect the effects of potentially harmful frequencies commonly known as electromagnetic frequencies (EMFs).